meeravarshneya1234/ventricular_myocyte_models/README.md

 # ventricular_myocyte_models

 This folder contains the basic code for different ventricular myocyte models.
+All equations, initial conditions, and parameter selections are taken from the original papers.

 Please note the following:
 1) If you are downloading only a single model, please also download the find_APD.m function.